 • These payments may accumulate interest depending on your repayment option.
 Because the majority of your payment will most likely have interests, you will be accruing interest on interest.
 We all know what this means, payment can quickly add up.
 It will restrict your borrowing capacity.
 While the CARES Act prevents loan servicers from revealing missing payments, the fact that you signed this agreement will be reported.
 If you don’t disclose the late payment, your credit scores will remain intact, but any lender looking at your payment history will notice the forbearance agreement.

 Most experts believe that your credit report will show a “forbearance agreement” for each arrangement you enter into.
 This is true since three of the country’s top leaders have already announced that they will create underwriting rules around COVID-related forbearance agreements.
-They will also not issue credit for two to four years after the forbearance agreement is completed.
+They will also not issue credit for two to four years after completing the forbearance agreement.
 That means if you try to game the system by not paying your bills, you might be out for two to four years!!
-I doubt we will, but if the epidemic generates buying chances, it will be a long time before you can borrow again.
+I doubt we will, but if the epidemic generates buying chances, it will be long before you can borrow again.

 • Failure to make loan payments harms the overall housing market.
 Leaving ethics aside, the more people who take advantage of the forbearance agreement, the fewer liquidity lenders have, implying that the guidelines will become stricter.
 Of course, this lowers home demand.